James L. Kauffman: Postwar service

 Following his return stateside, Kauffman was appointed Commandant, Fourth Naval District with headquarters at Philadelphia Navy Yard.
-He also reverted to his peacetime rank of Rear admiral for his assignment in Philadelphia.
-Kauffman retired from the Navy on 1 May 1949 after 41 years on active service and was advanced again to the rank of Vice admiral on the retired list.
+He also reverted to his peacetime rank of rear admiral for his assignment in Philadelphia.
+Kauffman retired from the Navy on 1 May 1949 after 41 years on active service and was advanced again to the rank of vice admiral on the retired list.

 One day after he retired from the Navy, Kauffman became the President of Jefferson Medical College and Jefferson Medical Center.
 He also held additional duty as chairman of the board of the Eastern Pennsylvania Psychiatric Institute and remained in both positions until the end of June 1959.
 He then became chairman of the board of directors for the Central Philadelphia Branch of the American Red Cross.
 Kauffman was decorated with Grand Cross of the National Order of Merit "Carlos J. Finlay" by the Government of Cuba during his tenure at Jefferson Medical College.

 As a religious man, Kauffman helped establish the mission structure of the Church of the Holy Trinity in South Philadelphia and commenced and continued the Sunday radio broadcasts of the church's worship services, largely as an outreach for people hospitalized or otherwise unable to attend the services.
 He later moved to Washington, D.C., but died of a heart attack at Bethesda Naval Hospital, Maryland on 21 October 1963, aged 76.
 Kauffman was buried with full military honors at the United States Naval Academy Cemetery at Annapolis, Maryland.

-His wife, Elizabeth Draper Kauffman (1886–1966) is buried beside him.
-They had two children: a son, Draper, who graduated from the Naval Academy and distinguished himself as Commander of first Underwater Demolition Teams.
-He was decorated with two Navy Crosses and several other decorations and retired as Rear admiral in 1973; and a daughter, Elizabeth Louise, who married Prescott Sheldon Bush, Jr., the brother of future President of the United States, George H. W. Bush.
+His wife, Elizabeth Draper Kauffman (1886–1966), is buried beside him.
+They had two children: a son, Draper, who graduated from the Naval Academy and distinguished himself as commander of the first Underwater Demolition Teams.
+He was decorated with two Navy Crosses and several other decorations and retired as rear admiral in 1973; and a daughter, Elizabeth Louise, who married Prescott Sheldon Bush Jr., the brother of future President of the United States, George H. W. Bush.

 Military decorations

-Here is the ribbon bar of Vice admiral James L. Kauffman:
+Here is the ribbon bar of Vice Admiral James L. Kauffman: